Adaptive Partitioning and Learning for Stochastic Control of Diffusion Processes: Regret analysis

-While the quantity ${\rm \widetilde{G}ap}_h(x,a)$ is commonly used to measure the sub-optimality of a given action, we introduce $\bar{g}(\delta,x)$ to capture the polynomial structure of the entire system.
-This quantity provides an alternative perspective, serving as a measure of the learning difficulty within our algorithm.
+While the quantity \(\widetilde{\mathrm{Gap}}_h(x,a)\) is commonly used to quantify the sub-optimality of a given action, we introduce \(\bar g(\delta,x)\) to capture the polynomial structure of the system.
+This quantity provides an alternative perspective, serving as a measure of the local learning difficulty faced by our algorithm.

 In the following regret analysis, we demonstrate that the algorithm's regret can be bounded in terms of the size of near-optimal sets.
 Note that the near-optimal set typically resides on a manifold of much lower dimension than $d_{\mathcal{S}}+d_{\mathcal{A}}$.
 For instance, this occurs in several cases discussed in \citep{sinclair2023adaptive}.